 In order to pick what part of the shirt should have the design, I would have my family member (or someone of similar build) try on the shirt.
 Then I would hold up my paper alignment guide.
 Then I would put a piece of masking tape just to the side of the guide on both sides and the bottom.
 Often the top of the alignment piece extends above the neck collar.
 In that case, I would write down the measurement number from my alignment paper on a piece of tape for future reference.

-Then the person removes the shirt, and I put the shirt over the pallet (so that the pallet is in between the front and the back, inside the shirt).
+Then the person removes the shirt, and I put the shirt over the pallet (so that the pallet is in between the front and the back, inside the shirt.
+This is because ink can permeate the first layer of fabric and mark up the inside of the back layer.).
 Position the shirt on the pallet just right relative to your tape marks.
 Use the paper cut out and the measurement from the neck.
 There is a little compromise involved because the shirt material is stretchy.
 Having both the top measurement and the bottom tape lets you split the difference.

 Once you feel good about the position of your pallet, you can use your finger’s sense of touch to perfectly lay down the screen right the first time, even if it already has wet ink on it.
 If it doesn’t have ink on it yet, you can position it and move it around until you like it.

 Once the screen is down on top of the shirt, use a disposable spoon to apply a goopy line of ink above the design on the screen (be generous because you will be retrieving most of the unused ink).